 Alimony / Maintenance / Support

 The term alimony means the same thing as spousal support or maintenance.
 Arkansas Law allows a judge to award temporary alimony to either spouse until a divorce is final.
-In most cases in which alimony is awarded, it lasts for a certain period in order to give the spouse time to get back on his/her feet.
+In most cases in which alimony is awarded, the alimony is “rehabilitative” and is awarded for a certain period in order to give the spouse time to get back on his/her feet.
 In the case of a long term marriage or where one spouse is ill, the court can establish a permanent spousal support arrangement.
-It is in the interest of any spouse who has been out of the work force for a number of years to get spousal support while they get retrained.

 Annulment vs. Divorce